“On the West India Station”

-One of the great gin drinks is the simplest: a pink gin.
-It is gin and bitters.
-That’s it.
-Generally water and ice are added, but are still optional and not additional ingredients anyway, they are dilutions.
+One of the great gin drinks is the simplest: pink gin, or gin and bitters.
+Generally water and ice are added, but are optional and not additional ingredients anyway, they are dilutions.

 I will let Frederick Martin speak, who wrote the essential An Encyclopedia Of Drinks And Drinking.
-This very useful and often entertaining book had an unlikely publisher: Coles, generally known in Canada for producing potted (sorry) versions of literary works.
+This very useful and entertaining book had an unlikely publisher, Coles, generally known in Canada for producing resumes of literary works.

 “Coles Notes” has been a student standby in Canada for generations.
-Somehow it published this book by Martin, a Briton who had long been in the drinks trade in England.
-The copyright is 1978 but textual clues suggest the book was written some time in the 60s.
+Somehow this house published the book by Martin, an ex- British Army officer who had long been in the wine and spirits trade.
+The copyright is 1978 but internal clues suggest the text was written in the late 1960s.
 A left field choice for Coles, but one I’m glad it made.

-After first explaining that gin was a proletarian drink, disdained by the prosperous merchant classes and gentry, Martin sets out the slow but steady way gin crossed the social barriers.
-One reason was the following, but let Martin’s words convey it:
+After first explaining that gin was a proletarian drink disdained by the merchant classes and gentry, Martin sets out the slow but steady way gin crossed social barriers.
+One reason was the following:

 Gin was taken up by the Royal Navy, whose prestige was colossal.
 We do not know quite when officers started drinking pink gin.
 “Bitters” were originally a medicine, a specific for sundry fevers such as the Royal Navy might encounter on the West Indian station.
 Since Plymouth was, and is, a distilling centre, it is reasonable to assume that a puncheon of gin found its way aboard a man-of-war and that an officer of an experimental turn of mind tried taking his bitters with gin, thus inventing a drink destined to go far outside service circles.

 As to how to make the pink gin Martin is authoritative: